Personal Injury Resources

 Learn more about toxic conditions and hazardous substances and how they can affect your health.
 If you’re wondering whether or not there has been an environmental hazard in your area, you can read the recent news releases in Missouri.

 ERISA sets minimum criteria for many healthcare plans.
-You may find yourself wanting to learn about this type of health coverage if you’ve recently retired or been let go from your position after your injury-causing accident.
+You may want to learn about this type of health coverage if you’ve recently retired or been let go from your position after your injury-causing accident.

 Workers’ compensation laws vary across state lines.
 If you’re interested in learning more about the policies and process in Illinois after a workplace injury, this has the most up to date, accurate information.